ATLAS experiment: Analysis process

-ATLAS permanently records more than 10 petabyte of data per year.
+ATLAS permanently records more than 10 petabytes of data per year.

 Offline event reconstruction is performed on all permanently stored events, turning the pattern of signals from the detector into physics objects, such as jets, photons, and leptons.
 Grid computing is being used extensively for event reconstruction, allowing the parallel use of university and laboratory computer networks throughout the world for the CPU-intensive task of reducing large quantities of raw data into a form suitable for physics analysis.

 The software for these tasks has been under development for many years, and refinements are ongoing, even after data collection has begun.

 Individuals and groups within the collaboration are continuously writing their own code to perform further analyses of these objects, searching the patterns of detected particles for particular physical models or hypothetical particles.
-This activity requires processing 25 petabyte of data per week.
+This activity requires processing 25 petabytes of data every week.

 Trivia

 The researcher pictured for scale in the famous ATLAS detector image is Roger Ruber, a researcher from Uppsala University, Sweden.
 Ruber, one of the researchers responsible for the ATLAS detector's central cryostat magnet, was inspecting the magnets in the LHC tunnel at the same time Maximilien Brice, the photographer, was setting up to photograph the ATLAS detector.
 Brice asked Ruber to stand at the base of the detector to illustrate the scale of the ATLAS detector.
 This was revealed by Maximilien Brice, and confirmed by Roger Ruber during interviews in 2020 with Rebecca Smethurst of the University of Oxford.